priyanshiD18/SCAG-Supply-Chain-Agent-Governance/BLUEPRINT.md

 - **Build vs buy decisions** — SQLite vs managed DB, YAML config vs code, in-process bus vs HTTP

 These are program management decisions, not engineering decisions.
 The code is the proof of concept.
 The thinking above is the portfolio.

+# added section 9: connection to Google A2A ecosystem and Agentspace platform